toastcowboy/leeallen.net/src/pages/work-pieces/moto-compare/index.md

 type: "Work Piece"
 ---

-Designed, developed, and launched a short-term product comparison page that increased conversions by 50%
+As Motorola’s product portfolio grew, their customers needed a way to compare different phones.
+Working directly with the Product Manager, I designed, developed, and launched a compare phones page.
+The conversion rate for customers who visited this page increased by 50%.